TN 10 (04-26)

 • if a disability claim is currently under appeal.

 Complete the WC/PDB common screens in the MCS path if the NH has filed, or intends to file, for WC/PDB benefits.
-When the disability claim is an iClaim, if the NH indicated on the iClaim that they filed for a WC benefit, verify in the interview that the NH actually filed for WC.
-If the claim is an MCS exclusion, obtain Form SSA-546 (Workers’ Compensation/Public Disability Benefit Questionnaire) per DI 52140.005.
+When the Social Security disability claim is an Internet Claim Application (iClaim) and if the NH indicated on the iClaim that they filed for a WC/PDB benefit, verify their statement in the interview that the NH filed for WC/PDB and gather all pertinent facts.

 Be aware of types of disabilities and injuries compensable under State WC/PDB laws.
-Many States pay WC or occupational disease benefits to workers who have conditions related to the trade.
-For example:
+Many states pay WC or occupational disease benefits to workers who have conditions related to the trade.
+For example,

 • lung diseases for textile workers and individuals who work around chemicals;